jinsc37/Page-VideoStory/README.md

-# Video-Story Composition via Plot Analysis
+# Video-Story Composition via Plot Analysis [CVPR 2016]

 The Video-Story dataset can be downloaded from the following link: